gcla/termshark/docs/FAQ.md

 If this setting is active and not -1, shortly after startup, termshark will check the directory and if it is too large, delete files, oldest first, to bring its size within the configured limit.

 Termshark v2.3 and above will also let you choose, prior to exiting, whether or not you want to keep the pcap of the current live capture.
+You can also invoke termshark with the `-w` flag to choose where the live capture pcap is written.

 ## How much memory does termshark use?